 An intervertebral disc has two parts: the nucleus and the annulus.
 The nucleus is the sponge-like material in the centre.
 The ligament rings that surround the nucleus to hold it in place is called the annulus.

 Degeneration starts when the nucleus loses its ability to absorb fluid.
 As a result, the nucleus dries out and becomes dehydrated, making it unable to absorb shock.
 Small tears then form in the annulus.
 When this happens, the disc starts to weaken and collapse.
-And then the compression occurs.

 Description of Pain

 The patient will first feel the symptoms of a deep ache in the centre of the low back.
 Heavy physical activities and staying in the same position for a long period of time can aggravate the pain but resting can help relieve it.
 Back stiffness may also be felt.
 At first, the symptoms may last only for a few days, but as the disease progresses, the symptoms could last longer.
-This condition usually affects people ages 20 to 30.